WebGL 01: "Hello, triangle!"

 Set up WebGL

-The returned WebGL2RenderingContext object is what we will use to interact with all of WebGL.
-The variable name gl is a bit of a convention, but not special other than that.
-It's nice cosmetically, since the OpenGL C API calls are all prefixed by "gl" and the WebGL equivalents aren't, but name it what you want.
+The variable name gl is a bit of a convention, but there's nothing special about the name.
+Cosmetically it's nice, since the OpenGL C API calls are all prefixed by "gl" and the WebGL equivalents aren't, but name it whatever you want.

-Since we're only drawing one triangle, we might as well define it in clip space from the very beginning.
-Also, since we're only drawing one triangle and it won't be overlapping anything, we can also skip defining the "Z" value in our JavaScript code, and fill that in with our vertex shader later.
+Since we're only drawing one triangle, we might as well define it in clip space from the beginning.

 // Top middle